Ready to short sell your home?

 Not sure what a short sale is?
 A short sale is when you owe more than what the house will possibly fetch in the open market .
 This situation is usually the result of home prices in an area rapidly declining.

 Short sales could be a way for homeowners to avoid foreclosure and get out from under their loan with the lender by settling.

-First, assess the true market value of your home.
-Since hiring a licensed appraiser may not work with your already tight budget, an experienced local real estate agent that knows the current conditions of the Milpitas real estate market is a smart way to get a realistic idea of what your home could sell for.
+First, find out the true market value of your property.
+If your finances are already stretched, hiring a licensed appraiser may not be feasible.
+Therefore, a qualified local REALTOR® that knows the current conditions of the Milpitas real estate market is a sound way to get a realistic opinion of what your home could sell for.

-Next, determine your closing costs.
-My experience has taught me to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+Next, don't forget about your closing costs.
+My work in this area has taught me to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.

-Finally, call your lender and notify them of the situation.
-They may even have a specific team that deals with short sales.
+Finally, contact your lender and make them aware of your situation.
+They may even have a particular team that deals with short sales.
 Ask about their specific process.
-Some lenders will be more inclined to work with you than others.
-They may be able to reduce the amount owed or make other arrangements.
-Your lender will have to agree to the final sale.
+Some lenders will be more able to work with you than others.
+They may be able to decrease how much you owe or make other arrangements.
+Your lender will have to approve the final sale.